guychauliac/javaa.org/_posts/2023-05-14-jekyll-gdpr.markdown

 The tutorial is very clear, these are the steps I did to include the cookie consent dialog on this Jekyll site

-**copy cookieconsent.js, cookieconsent-init.js and cookieconsent.css** and store them in /assets/js and /assets/css
+**Copy cookieconsent.js, cookieconsent-init.js and cookieconsent.css** and store them in /assets/js and /assets/css.

-**copy [head.html](https://github.com/jekyll/minima/blob/master/_includes/head.html) from the minima theme** and store it in /_includes.
-Modify head.html, add the css stylesheet for the cookie consent dialog
+**Copy [head.html](https://github.com/jekyll/minima/blob/master/_includes/head.html) from the minima theme** and store it in /_includes.
+Modify head.html, add the css stylesheet for the cookie consent dialog.

 {% highlight html %}
 <link rel="stylesheet" href="/assets/css/cookieconsent.css" media="print" onload="this.media='all'">
 {% endhighlight %}

-**copy [base.html](https://github.com/jekyll/minima/blob/master/_layouts/base.html) from the minima theme** and store it in /_layouts.
-Modify base.html and add the following line just before </body>
+**Copy [base.html](https://github.com/jekyll/minima/blob/master/_layouts/base.html) from the minima theme** and store it in /_layouts.
+Modify base.html and add the following line just before  <span class="highlighter-rouge"></body></span>.

 {% highlight liquid %}
 {% raw %}